srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🚀 Features & improvements

 - Moved volume control to new `AudioConfiguration` (#186)
-- Replaced `Audio.playEffectLooped(Sound)` with `Audio.playEffect(Sound, SoundOptions)` to make it extendable (#187)
+- Introduced `SoundOptions` to contain meta information for playbacks to make configuration extendable
+- Merged `Audio.playMusic(...)` and `.playEffects(...)` to `.playSound(Sound, SoundOptions)` (#187)
+- Added auto update from mono to stereo for `Sounds` on load to support additional audio features like pan and balance
+- Replayed all effect and music specific audio methods with `Audio.playSound(Sound)` and `.play(Sound, SoundOptions)`
 - Replaced `Sound.fromMidi(byte[])` and `.fromWav(byte[])` with `.fromSoundData(byte[])`
-- Added auto update from mono to stereo for `Sounds` on load to support additional audio features to come
 - Added individual volume control for sounds via `SoundOptions.volume(Percent)`(#187)
 - Added individual balance and pan control for sounds via `SoundOptions.pan(double)` and `.balance(double)` (#198)
+- Added `Audio.playSound(Sound, Vector)` to automatically calculate volume and pan based on distance and direction to camera. (#185)

 ### 🪛 Bug Fixes